wpmarketingteam/WP5.6Marcomms/Questions and Answers/4_application_password_authentication.md

 ### Q9.
 Is there a difference in permissions between a normal password and a new Application Password?
-There is no difference in permissions.
-The permissions granted to any application via an application password are inherited from the user granting the application password.
+A. Application passwords can only be used via the REST API and are subject to any customizations or limitations your site admininstrator has already put into place for the REST API.
+Permissions granted to an application via an application password are inherited from the user granting the application password.
+Scoping or limiting the permissions a user grants when a password is created has been proposed to be included as a feature enhancement within a future release.
+If you would like to contribute to the development of application password scoping, please visit the github repository for the [plugin development](https://github.com/WordPress/application-passwords) which will be used to test and develop core features.

 ### Q10.
 How can a plugin developer add to or change information about each application password and/or the usage of each application password?
 A. Each application password is assigned a UUID which can be used by a plugin developer to store additional information.